Silas Redd

-Silas Raynard Redd Jr. (born March 1, 1992) is a former American football running back.
-He played college football at Penn State and USC, and was signed as an undrafted free agent by the Washington Redskins in 2014.
-His football career ended after injuries and violations of the league's substance-abuse policy.
+Silas Raynard Redd Jr. (born March 1, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and USC Trojans, and was signed as an undrafted free agent by the Washington Redskins in 2014.

 Redd was signed to play rugby league for the Ipswich Jets in the Australian Intrust Super Cup in 2018, but did not play in any league games for the team.